TomDakan/LiveSTT/docs/90_optional/glossary.md

 ## A
 - **ADR (Architecture Decision Record)**: A document that captures an important architectural decision made along with its context and consequences.
-- **Audio Producer**: The microservice responsible for capturing audio from the hardware interface (ALSA/USB) and publishing it to the ZMQ broker.
+- **Audio Producer**: The microservice responsible for capturing audio from the hardware interface (ALSA/USB) and publishing it to the NATS broker.

 ## B
-- **BalenaOS**: A minimal Linux operating system optimized for running Docker containers on embedded devices like the Jetson.
+- **Backfill**: The process of uploading buffered audio to the cloud after a session start.
 - **Biometric Enrollment**: The process of recording a user's voice to create a voiceprint for future identification.

 ## D